imbue-ai/self_supervised/README.md

 hparams = MoCoMethodParams(
     use_negative_examples_from_batch=True,
     use_negative_examples_from_queue=False,
-    K=0
+    K=0,
+    m=0.0,
+    use_both_augmentations_as_queries=True,
 )
 ```

+This is not super efficient as it still has the separate offline network, and so it does each embedding calculation twice.
+However, it is sufficient for comparing the methods with each other.

 **Note for multi-GPU setups**: this currently only uses negatives on the same GPU, and will not sync negatives across multiple GPUs.

 ## EqCo